percona/pmm/doc/source/glossary.option.rst

 .. option:: METRICS_RETENTION

-   This option determines how long metrics are stored at :term:`PMM Server`.
+   This option determines how long metrics are stored at :ref:`PMM Server <PMM-Server>`.
 The value is passed as a combination of hours, minutes, and seconds, such as **720h0m0s**.
 The minutes (a number followed by *m*) and seconds (a number followed by *s*) are optional.